HCS Score

 Overall Result: Haram — Red Line Violations

-DeFi lending protocols — regardless of how sophisticated, efficient, or innovative they are — derive their value from facilitating lending for interest.
+This consistency is not coincidental.
+It reflects a genuine structural reality about the DeFi lending category as a whole.
+DeFi lending protocols, regardless of how sophisticated, efficient, innovative, or institutionally adopted they become, derive their value from facilitating lending for interest.
 That activity is Riba.
-The sophistication of the implementation doesn't change the nature of the activity.
+The sophistication of the implementation does not change the nature of the activity.

 Morpho (MORPHO) is classified as Haram / Non-Compliant under the CoinStudy Halal Crypto Standard.